thallard/minishell_tester/README.md

-Tester for 42 minishell tester through complexes tests.
+Tester for the 42 Minishell project, designed to run complex and comprehensive tests.

 ## Overview
 The tester contains these features :